Skip to content

 What you’ll learn

-• How to use and print statistics about CPU usage.
+• How to use and log statistics about CPU usage.

-• How to use the Mbed OS EventQueue API for programming periodic tasks.
+• How to use the Work and WorkQueue API (from zpp_lib) for programming periodic tasks.

 • How to develop a simple embedded program using an event-driven approach.